Frequently Asked Questions

 Though we acknowledge different offices, roles and responsibilities in the local

-church, we do not use titles such as "reverend" or "pastor" but, like
+church, we do not use terms like "reverend" or "pastor" as titles, but like

 the Apostles, address

-each other merely as brothers and sisters in Christ (Matthew
+each other as brothers and sisters in Christ (Matthew

 Q: